Ratibořice Castle: Reconstruction

 In 1839 Kateřina Zaháňská died and the estate was inherited by her sister Paulina.
 She resided permanently on the estates in Prussia and soon sold the estate in Bohemia.
-In the years 1840 to 1842 it was the property of the imperial count Octavian Lippe-Biesterfeld, from whom it was bought by one of his relations, George William, Prince of Schaumburg-Lippe, for 2.5 million gold florins.
+In the years 1840 to 1842 it was the property of the Count Oktavio of Lippe-Weissenfeld (1808-1885), from whom it was bought by one of his relations, George William, Prince of Schaumburg-Lippe, for 2.5 million gold florins.
 Apart from the château at Náchod, Ratibořice and Chvalkovice, some 113 villages and small towns, large forests and mines at Statoňovice belonged to the estate at that time.
 On his death in 1860, the estates were taken over by his youngest son Prince William of Schaumburg-Lippe, founder of the Náchod branch of the family.

 It was at that time that Ratibořice Château was subjected to its last important reconstruction.
 The plasters were broken up by pilasters, a new stove was installed in the interior, the walls were newly papered and the servants’ wing was reconstructed.
 On 8 June 1866 one of the battles of the Prussian-Austrian War was fought at Česká Skalice, situated near Ratibořice.
 After the war the Schaumburg family expended considerable sums on the renewal of the destroyed farm and also had a number of war memorials erected at their own cost.
 The Emperor Franz Joseph I of Austria visited Ratibořice during his tour of the battlefields of this war in 1866.

 The last owner of the château was Prince Bedřích Schaumburg-Lippe.
 During World War II it was occupied by the German army and in 1945 it became state property.
 In 1976 Ratibořice Château and the whole area of Babičičino údolí were proclaimed a National Cultural Monument.
 After the completion of the complex restoration of the château in 1991 the interior of the building was once again made accessible to the public.
 In 1994 the ground-floor was also opened to visitors.